Best Buy Returns to Nascar With Ryan Vargas and Swann Security in Charlotte

-D Motorsports with Gary Keller is proud to announce that longtime NASCAR sponsor, Best Buy, will be returning to the sport with Ryan Vargas and Swann Security at Charlotte Motor Speedway.
+JD Motorsports with Gary Keller is proud to announce that longtime NASCAR sponsor, Best Buy, will be returning to the sport with Ryan Vargas and Swann Security at Charlotte Motor Speedway.

 Swann, who announced a four-race sponsorship deal with Vargas in February, will team up with the country’s leading electronics retailer to showcase their latest, state-of-the-art SecureAlert™ 4 Camera 4K IP Security System with Enforcer™ cameras, available exclusively at Best Buy, and which was also a 2021 CES Innovation Award Honoree.